Skoda Octavia Estate review

 The new Skoda Octavia Estate won Auto Express' Best Estate Car of 2013 award and offers huge value for money

-The Skoda Octavia is our current favourite estate car, thanks to its cavernous boot and neat practical touches.
+The cavernous Skoda Octavia is our current compact estate car champ.
+Boasting a vast boot, roomy interior and plenty of practical touches, this sensible model offers exceptional versatility.
 It’s based on the same platform as the Golf Estate and uses the same engines, so it’ll be a close match for the newcomer.
-The car in our pictures is an Octavia SE, but we’re testing the higher-spec Elegance model.
+The car in our pictures is an Octavia SE, but we’ve driven all the model variants including the more rugged all-wheel drive version.

 It goes head-to-head with the likes of the Ford Focus Estate and Vauxhall Astra Sports Tourer, but its biggest competition could well come from the forthcoming new VW Golf Estate and SEAT Leon ST, as they both use the same lightweight platform and efficient engine line-up as the Skoda.
 The Kia Cee'd Sportswagon is also a worthy rival.